Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

 \subsubsection{Dynamic Memory}

-Alternative to a static cognitive map, one may consider a map to be a dynamically changing quantity, continuously updating as the agent moves throughout its environment.
+to a static cognitive map, one may consider a map to be a dynamically changing quantity, continuously updating as {an} agent moves throughout its environment.
 This offers more realism than the static cognitive map, as it is understood that memories are continuously formed and reformed as time passes.
-On the other hand, a dynamic cognitive map increases the mathematical complexity significantly as the description of movement for a single population may require the inclusion of an additional equation to be solved.\\
+On the other hand, a dynamic cognitive map increases the mathematical complexity significantly as the description of movement for a single population may require {a second equation}.\\

 \textbf{Existing Models without Population Dynamics}